An Economic Analysis of Green and Grey Infrastructure Benefits and Costs

-This presentation examines, at a high level, the benefits derived from both green and grey infrastructure relative to their associated costs to identify the economic return on investment as measured by benefit-cost ratios.
+This presentation examines, at a high level, the benefits derived from both green and grey infrastructures relative to their associated costs, to identify the economic return on investment as measured by benefit-cost ratios.

-Further, the analysis considers a relatively large (City-level) scale, using the City of Markham as a case study and, as such, provides an example of the information that can be useful for establishing policies at that level.
+The analysis also considers a relatively large (city-level) scale, using the City of Markham as a case study, and provides an example of the information that can be useful for establishing policies at that level.

-1. To understand top down province to city-scale approach to identifying benefits including deferred insured flood damages. total losses and water quality benefits using based on willingness to pay principles.
+1. To understand a top-down, province to city-scale approach to identifying benefits, including deferred insured flood damages, total losses, and water quality benefits using willingness to pay principles

-2. To understand top down province, to city, to high risk remediation area scale approach to identifying green infrastructure retrofit total lifecycle costs to support system wide planning/asset management.
+2. To understand a top-down, province to city to high-risk remediation area scale approach to identifying green infrastructure retrofit total life cycle costs to support system wide planning/asset management

-Fabian has over 20 years of consulting experience, has held the position of Adjunct Professor at the University of Toronto and is a reviewer for the Federation of Canadian Municipalities.
+Fabian has more than 20 years of consulting experience, has held the position of Adjunct Professor at the University of Toronto, and is a reviewer for the Federation of Canadian Municipalities.